jchatel/quickmail-next-docs/integrations/using-webhook-steps-to-send-data-to-external-platforms.md

 - `{{company.domain}}`

-- Custom fields using `{{lead.custom.field_name}}`  (example: `{{lead.custom.city}}` )
+- Custom fields using `{{lead.custom.field_name}}` (example: `{{lead.custom.city}}`)

 You can also include static values like campaign IDs or tracking parameters in your payload.

-To know the correct fields to use, click this on the webhook step and click the properties:
+To see the correct fields to use, click the properties button on the webhook step:

 ![screenshot](../images/000_file-0mmcyjv0jR.png)

-## Tracking send dates
+## Tracking Send Dates

-While QuickMail does not include send dates in webhook payloads, you can capture approximate send times using your automation platform.
+QuickMail does not include send dates in webhook payloads, but you can capture approximate send times using your automation platform.

-### The workaround
+### The Workaround

 Place your webhook step immediately after an email step in your campaign.
-When the webhook fires, your automation platform (like Make or Zapier) can record the timestamp it receives the webhook.
+When the webhook fires, your automation platform can record the timestamp it receives the webhook.
 Since the webhook triggers right after the email sends, this timestamp will be very close to the actual send time.

 **In Make:**

-- Use the `now`  function to capture the current timestamp
+- Use the `now` function to capture the current timestamp.

-- Configure your scenario to add a timestamp field when the webhook is received
+- Configure your scenario to add a timestamp field when the webhook is received.

-- Send that timestamp to your destination platform as the send date
+- Send that timestamp to your destination platform as the send date.

 **In Zapier:**

-- Similar timestamp functions are available to capture when the webhook is received
+- Similar timestamp functions are available to capture when the webhook is received.

-## Common webhook errors
+## Common Webhook Errors

 ### 404 Not Found